doctorisyes/EconMesh/README.md

 **License**

-This project used the "Creative Commons Attribution-NonCommercial-NoDerivatives" lisence.
+This project used the "Creative Commons Attribution-NonCommercial-NoDerivatives" license.